 - Data for static tables e.g. zip codes, countries etc. that won’t change over time

-Then we’ll show how to automate scripting to source control so that this job can run unattended, on a schedule to periodically update the schema objects and add any new ones, but leave the static data unchanged
+Then, automation of the scripting process to source control will be shown, so that this job can run unattended, on a schedule to periodically update the schema objects and add any new ones, but leave the static data unchanged.

-Once the application had started, in the New project form, connect to the server and select the database from the list presented upon the server connection.
-Click the Open button:
+Once the application is started, in the New project window, connect to a SQL Server and select a database from the list presented upon the server connection.
+Click the Load button:

 By changing the View to Data, choose tables with data that won’t change aka Static data:

-Save the project using the Save command from the main toolbar.
-For the purpose of the article we’ll save it as MyDatabase.axsc:
+Save the project using the Save button from the main toolbar.
+For the purpose of the article the project will be named as MyDatabase.axsc:

-When the desired objects are selected, click the Script button, in the Home tab, the main form.
-This will start the Scripting wizard:
+When the desired objects are selected, click the Script button, in the Home tab, of the main application window.
+This will start the Script wizard:

 In the next step, un-check the Include dependent database objects check-box, if you do not want to include the dependent objects in the scripting process:

-The two-step Source control setup will present.
-In the first step, the desired source control system should be selected and in the second, the Source control credentials, as well as the repository and working folder needs to be provided in order to proceed:
+The two-step Source control wizard will be shown.
+In the first step, the desired source control system should be selected and in the second, the Source control credentials, as well as the repository and project needs to be provided in order to proceed:

-In the final step, click Create to initiate the committing process:
+In the final step, click the Commit button to initiate the committing process:

 Setting up the CLI task

-To automate this to run unattended on a schedule, we’ll create a .BAT file.
+To automate this to run unattended on a schedule, a .BAT file will be created.
 The goal of this automation is to update existing object schemas, which may have changed, and also add any new objects.

 Note: Objects that may have been deleted will have to be removed from the source control repository manually

-- Rather than scripting only the selected objects, we will configure the batch to script all objects.
+- Rather than scripting only the selected objects, the batch file will be configured to script all objects.
 That way, we ensure any new objects to participate in the job and to be automatically scripted to source control

-- We will not re-script SQL Server table data e.g. static data, since this data is by definition static, and won’t change
+- SQL Server table data e.g. static data will not be re-scripted, since this data is by definition – static, and won’t change

-- We will supply a dynamically generated comment for each upload with date-time stamp
+- A dynamically generated comment for each upload with date-time stamp will be supplied

-- We will supply a dynamically generated label for each upload with date-time stamp
+- A dynamically generated label for each upload with date-time stamp will be supplied

-First, to simply re-run this project via the CLI, you can use this script:
+First, to simply re-run this project via the CLI, the following script cn=an be used:

-ApexSQLScript.com /pf:MyDatabase.axsc # loading a project file /v # enabling verbose /m:structure # selecting only structure for scripting /sctype:mercurial # specifies source control system /scsrv:”https:email@example.com
+ApexSQLScript.com /pf:MyDatabase.axsc # loading a project file /v # enabling verbose /m:structure # selecting only structure for scripting /sctype:git # specifies source control system /scsrv:”https:firstname.lastname@example.org

 # specifies the path to repository /scusr:user # specifies the username for source control /scpwd:##### # specifies the password for source control /scprj:$ # specifies the project path /sccmt:”Committed using ApexSQL Script %DATE% %TIME%” # adds comment with timestamp for committed files